itw-creative-works/wonderful-version/README.md

   <a href="https://itwcreativeworks.com">Site</a> | <a href="https://www.npmjs.com/package/wonderful-version">NPM Module</a> | <a href="https://github.com/itw-creative-works/wonderful-version">GitHub Repo</a>
   <br>
   <br>
-  <strong>wonderful-version</strong> is the official npm module of <a href="https://itwcreativeworks.com">Wonderful Version</a>, a free app for Gracefully check semantic versions instead of throwing errors.
+  <strong>wonderful-version</strong> is the official npm module of <a href="https://itwcreativeworks.com">Wonderful Version</a>, a free app for gracefully checking semantic versions instead of throwing errors.
 </p>

 ## 🌐 Wonderful Version Works in Node AND browser environments